vivek0240/gplayforAndroid/Super-Package.md

 This package is for those who want to have all Google Applications.
 It includes includes all Google Apps that were ever shipped on a Google device.

-In this package you will find the core Google system base, off-line speech files, Face Detection for Media, Face Unlock, Google Play Store, Google Exchange Services _(replaces stock/AOSP Exchange Services)_ and the following Play Store applications:
+In this package you will find the core Google system base, off-line speech files, Face Detection for Media, Face Unlock, Google Connectivity Services, Google Play Store, Google Exchange Services _(replaces stock/AOSP Exchange Services)_ and the following Play Store applications:

 * Android For Work
 * Android Pay